 With the straight stitch (left needle position) and the triple stretch stitch, the needle position can be adjusted.
-Sliding the stitch width adjustment slider to the right moves the needle to the right; sliding the slider to the left moves the needle to the left.
+Sliding the stitch width adjustment slider up moves the needle to the right; sliding the slider down moves the needle to the left.